carbon-language/carbon-lang/docs/design/generics/overview.md

 }

 // Implement `Comparable` for `Song` without changing the API of `Song`
-// using an `000 impl` declaration.
+// using an `external impl` declaration.
 This may be defined in either
 // the library defining `Song` or `Comparable`. external impl Song as Comparable {
   // Could use either `Self` or `Song` here.